Kinas/APPDEV-u108312/article.md

 3. **Artificial Intelligence and Robotics:** Python libraries such as TensorFlow and Keras make it easy to build and train neural networks, allowing developers to create intelligent systems that can learn and make decisions.
 4. **Finance, Education, and Gaming:** Many organizations use Python for tasks such as automating financial transactions, creating educational software, and building games.
 5. **GIS:** Python is a widely used programming language in the field of Geographic Information Systems (GIS), it is commonly used to automate repetitive tasks, perform complex analyses, and create custom tools for working with GIS data.

+## Getting Started with Python
+To get started with Python, you will need to download and install the Python software.
+You can download the latest version of Python from the official [Python website](https://www.python.org/downloads) (https://www.python.org/downloads).
+Once you have installed Python, you can start writing and running code.

+To write code in Python, you can use any text editor or integrated development environment (IDE).
+Some popular IDEs for Python include IDLE (the built-in Python IDE), PyCharm, and Visual Studio Code.